 THE LAST HOPE OF SALVATION?

-THIS Sunday, the eighth day in the Octave of Easter, is Divine Mercy Sunday.
+THE second Sunday of Easter is Divine Mercy Sunday.
 It is a day that Jesus promised to pour out immeasurable graces to the degree that, for some, it is “the last hope of salvation.”
 Still, many Catholics have no idea what this feast is or never hear about it from the pulpit.
 As you’ll see, this is no ordinary day…

 According to Saint Faustina’s diary, Jesus said of Divine Mercy Sunday: